jturnsek/tpm2-pk11/README.md

 ==========

 TPM2 PK11 provide a PKCS#11 backend for a TPM 2.0 chip.
-This can be used to secure your SSH keys.
+This can be used for NSS PKCS#11 token.

-NOTICE: Currently only the OpenSSH client is supported
+WARNING: Work in progress!!!

+## NSS Usage

+tbd

 ## SSH Usage